Skip to content

 We have developed our programme in light of legislation, policy, and evidence.
 It reflects South West Water’s timetable for upgrading its wastewater treatment works.

-We have continued to consult national and local partners and stakeholders, including:
+We continue to consult national and local partners and stakeholders, including:

 The strategy will create a phosphate credit scheme.
 Legislation requires water companies to upgrade their wastewater treatment works by 2030.
-There will be a need for temporary credits until then.
-Permanent credits will need to be available for areas not improved by South West Water.
-They will also need to be available after 2030.
+There will be a need for temporary credits in some areas until then.
+The strategy will create phosphates credits for the Council to allocate.

 Maintaining the momentum with mitigation